-Sufficient deceleration length should be provided to allow motorists to slow from the highway design speed to a comfortable stop, based on a comfortable deceleration rate of 6.5 ft./sec.2 (See EXHIBIT 4.28).
+Sufficient deceleration length should be provided to allow motorists to slow from the highway design speed to a comfortable stop, based on a comfortable deceleration rate of 6.5 ft./ sec.
+(See EXHIBIT 4.24).
 In urban areas with lower design speeds and more closely spaced intersections, it may not be feasible to provide the entire deceleration length.
 In these locations some deceleration may occur prior to entering the auxiliary lane.

 The storage length should provide sufficient space so that neither turning nor through traffic blocks the other.
-A minimum length of 50 feet (storage space for two passenger cars) should be provided on urban and suburban streets with speeds \leq 35 mph.
-A minimum 100 ft. of storage should be provided for high-speed urban and suburban streets (\geq 40 mph) and on rural roadways.
+A minimum length of 50 feet (storage space for two passenger cars) should be provided for speeds < 40 mph.
+A minimum 100 ft. of storage should be provided for high-speed and rural roadways.
 The roadway designer will consult with Traffic Engineering to determine the recommended storage length at an intersection.